ym001/distancia/CONTRIBUTING.md

        git checkout -b feature/custom-distance-metric

-    3. Write Your Code: Make your changes, ensuring that your code follows the existing style and conventions.
+    3. **Write Your Code**: Make your changes, ensuring that your code follows the existing style and conventions.
 If you are adding a new feature, make sure to include tests.

-    4. Run Tests: Ensure that all tests pass before submitting your changes.
+    4. **Run Tests**: Ensure that all tests pass before submitting your changes.
 If you’ve added new functionality, include appropriate tests. pytest

-    5. Commit and Push: Commit your changes with a clear commit message.
+    5. **Commit and Push**: Commit your changes with a clear commit message.
 Then, push your branch to your forked repository.

    ```bash